top of page

 A male survivor resiliency coach combining lived experience, neuroscience, emotional intelligence, and trauma-informed strategies to help men move beyond survival mode and rebuild from the inside out.

 For more than two decades, I have worked with survivors seeking to reduce shame, strengthen relationships, regulate their nervous systems, and create lives no longer defined by what happened to them, but by the motivation, purpose, and self-determination they have discovered to build fulfilling lives, families, and businesses they truly desire.
+What I simply enjoy is this: "I'm helping men to discoverdefine, and live their own definition of recovery, healing and thriving."

-1. Start with the Life By Your Design
+1. Begin with Life by Your Design

 Male Survivors You're Part of Something Bigger